 that a regular assessment of the evolution of MFCN system characteristics, including network deployments, in a timeline consistent with the 5 years review process of the Decision, or sooner if necessary, will provide additional confidence that these LRTC ensure adequate protection of other services, in particular space services;

-that appropriate provisions are needed in the authorisation for MFCN to define precisely how to safeguard in a proportionate way the use of existing RAS receiving earth stations and the possibility for future earth station deployments in the 42.5-43.5 GHz frequency band;

-that appropriate provisions are needed in the authorisation for MFCN to define precisely how to safeguard in a proportionate way the use of existing receiving FSS earth stations and the possibility for future earth station deployments in the 40.5-42.5 GHz frequency band, and the use of existing transmitting FSS earth stations and the possibility for future earth station deployments in the 42.5-43.5 GHz frequency band;
+that [CEPT is developing a] ECC Recommendation [(21)XX] “Guidelines to support the introduction of 5G while ensuring, in a proportionate way, the use of FSS receiving earth stations in the frequency band 40.5-42.5 GHz and the use of FSS transmitting earth stations in the frequency band 42.5-43.5GHz and the possibility for future deployment of these earth stations”.

-;” CEPT developed a recommendation in order to assist administration to define how existing, planned and future earth stations can continue to operate or have the opportunity to be installed without significant impact on 5G.
 This address transmitting earth stations in the frequency band 42.5-43.5GHz and receiving earth stations in the frequency band 40.5-42.5GHz, for GSO and non-GSO satellite systems.

-that most sharing studies have shown that Fixed-Satellite Service (FSS) space stations in the frequency band 42.5-43.5 GHz would be protected with a margin of more than XX dB, based on agreed assumptions, and it will be necessary to ensure that these services remain protected[(see considering n))];
+that most sharing studies have shown that Fixed-Satellite Service (FSS) space stations in the frequency band 42.5-43.5 GHz would be protected with a margin of more than 16 dB for GSO and 24.3 dB for NGSO, based on agreed assumptions, and it will be necessary to ensure that these services remain protected[(see considering n))];

 that for outdoor base stations operating in 42.5-43.5 GHz the pointing elevation of the main beam should normally be below the horizon, and also the mechanical pointing needs to be at or below the horizion;

-that very limited number of IMT base stations will be communicating with a positive elevation angle towards IMT indoor mobile stations;
+that very limited number of MFCN base stations will be communicating with a positive elevation angle towards MFCN indoor mobile stations;

-that coexistence issues between fixed links and MFCN in the 40 GHz frequency band will be managed at national level or through bilateral agreements for cross-border coordination;
+that coexistence issues between fixed links and MFCN in the 40.5 – 43.5 GHz frequency band will be managed at national level or through bilateral agreements for cross-border coordination;

-that the protection of RAS will require the implementation of suitable separation distances between RAS stations and MFCN transmitters on a case-by-case basis;
+that the protection of RAS will require the implementation of suitable co-ordination zones around RAS stations on a case-by-case basis;

 that the coverage of outdoor hotspot has been assumed in sharing studies to be achieved with the deployment of base stations communicating with terminals on the ground and a very limited number of indoor terminals with positive elevation, resulting in an elevation of the main beam of outdoor base stations normally below the horizon, thus with high discrimination towards the satellites;